Avaiga/taipy-doc/docs/relnotes.md

   [Export a scenario](./manuals/core/entities/scenario-cycle-mgt.md#export-a-scenario).
 - The new `taipy.import_scenario()^` method can be used to import a scenario from an exported archive.
 For more information, please refer to [Import a scenario](./manuals/core/entities/scenario-cycle-mgt.md#import-a-scenario).
+- The default template now supports authentication and authorization features.

 # Community edition: 3.1